OktavianF/laporan-proyek-uas-outfitmate/README.md

    Set your style preferences, body type, and color choices

 2. **Build Your Digital Wardrobe**
-   Upload photos of your clothing items or select from our database
+   Select from our trusted source

 3. **Get Recommendations**
    Receive complete outfit suggestions based on: